hpi-swa-lab/BP2019RH1/doc/research-libraries/plotly.md

 "instigated" (meaning started) by Dr. Alex Johnson
 has been in development for over 3 years

-charts are described as JSON objects, to customise, one can set the corresponding JSON attribute ([list of attributes here](https://plot.ly/javascript/reference/))
+charts are described as JSON objects, to customize, one can set the corresponding JSON attribute ([list of attributes here](https://plot.ly/javascript/reference/))

 most graphs are drawn with svg, but then performance is limited.
 Therefore plotly uses stack.gl for high performance